What to Do in Amelia Island

 In the fall and winter, the temperatures cool down.
 You’ll definitely want a jacket for the daytime, especially if you plan to golf, play tennis, or shop.
 Average temperatures this time of the year is in the 60s.
 There’s still plenty of sun, even in the winter time, so be sure to bring sunscreen, hats, and visors if you’re planning on spending time outside.

 When planning your vacation, keep in mind that there is no public transportation on the Island.
 You’re going to need a vehicle to get around.
 You can rent a car from the airport if you are flying.
 Many people like to see Amelia Island by carriage.
 Make a reservation with Old Towne Carriage Company for a 30-minute ride around the historic district.
 The horse-drawn carriage rides leave the waterfront on Centre Street between 6:30 and 9 p.m. most evenings.
 Another exciting way to see the Island is to go on a walking tour.

-You’ll find all the modern conveniences you need during your vacation.
-There are spas, shops, and rental facilities to help you relax.
-In fact, you’ll find some of the best spas in Florida right here on Amelia Island, ready to help you rest your weary muscles after all of the fun and adventure.
+You’ll find everything you need is nearby during your vacation, including spas, shops and equipment rentals.
+In fact, you’ll find some of the best spas in Florida right here on Amelia Island, ready to help make your vacation even more relaxing.